 Most people would be delighted by bright-colored flower bouquets from a loved one.
 Simple fresh-cut flowers on a cafe table is an appreciated touch, and the beautiful blooms in the wild adding a pop of color in nature can be a blissful sight.
 Whatever the form, flowers have had the power to boost our moods with its color, scent, shape, and liveliness.
 As we’ve mentioned in our other post, No More Drowsiness at the Desk!
 Benefits of Greening the Office, keeping live indoor plants can have numerous benefits on our creativity, task performance, and overall well-being.
 Yes, of course, live plants include flowers too!
 Some flowers even have amazing scents used in aromatherapy, which studies say relieves anxiety, depression, and insomnia.
 The physical body use of flower arranging tasks activates the upper limb muscles and can be a helpful rehabilitation exercise as well.

 What if the process of bringing these flowers into your home and arranging them gave you that extra push towards a happier state?
-In this four-part series, I will introduce ways to maximize your DIY flower arrangement activity as a therapeutic experience.
+In this four-part series, I will introduce ways to maximize your DIY flower arrangement activity as a therapeutic experience with floral therapy.

 Flowers have been used in many spiritual rituals throughout history since ancient Eygpt as a means to connect with nature and the gods or as a way of expression for special occasions.
 As for examples today, we see marigolds brightly decorating altars for the Day of the Dead in Mexico, or daily flower ‘offerings’ made to the Gods in front of every building in Bali, Indonesia.
 The common thread of sacredness or spirituality of flowers and some of these ritual practices are associated with mindfulness.

-Now that we have some background knowledge of the potential healing effects of floral arrangements, the next step is to prepare for this DIY activity.
+Now that we have some background knowledge of the potential healing effects of flower arrangements and floral therapy, the next step is to prepare for this DIY activity.
 Up next in Part 2, we will talk about Floral Healing through Preparation of our flowers!